tonethar/IGME-330-Master/notes/text-1.md

   - `.sort()` - sorts arrays
   - `.join()` - turns an array into a string
   - `.trim()` and `.toLowerCase()` can come in handy too
 - the following code snippets will help in the demo, and also in your HW.
-HEre they are for you copy-and-paste pleasure:
+Here they are for you copy-and-paste pleasure:

 ```js
 str = str.replace(/\s+/g, ''); // get rid of all repetions of 1 or more white space characters